 Boredom isn’t fun or exciting – but, luckily, you can do something about it!
 This list of things to do when you’re bored at home, school or work will distract and entertain you.

-Can you tell that blogging is not only my favorite thing to do – it’s also my passion?
 If you’re bored, it’s probably because you haven’t found anything you’re passionate about.
 Before you scroll through my list of things to do when you’re bored at home, school, work, or in the hospital…take a minute to think about why you’re here.
 On this planet.
 At this time.
 In this place.
 God brought you here for a reason…what do you think it is?

 One of my friends builds guitars – that’s his favorite thing to do when he’s bored.
 You could try learning a musical instrument – it’s good for your brain and it’ll give you something interesting to do.
 I recently started playing the flute, and will be joining an orchestra soon.
 If you like to listen to music, you might love learning how to play an instrument.